Supporting and defending licensure

 The “Three E’s” Explained

 The Three E’s – Education, Experience, and Examination – form the bedrock of professional licensing in the United States.
-These three essential components ensure practitioners possess the necessary knowledge, skills, and abilities to protect the public and the environment.
+These three essential components ensure practitioners possess the necessary knowledge, skills, and abilities to

 The Problem with Anti-licensing